Thomsen96/ReportService/README.md

-# Token service
+# Report service

-The service is a part of the total DTU Pay microservice system where where the **responsibility** of the service is to handle tokens. with regards to generation and verification.
+The service is a part of the total DTU Pay microservice system where where the **responsibility** of the service is to handle report generation and logging.

 ## Build process